-Increase the economic competitiveness of the revitalization area as it relates to other areas of the City and Pitt County.
+1. Increase the economic competitiveness of the revitalization area as it relates to other areas of the City and Pitt County.

 - 2. Reposition and revitalize the downtown as a new and vibrant activity center for the city and the region. - 3.
-Maintain the integrity of West Greenville as a predominantly African-American community while positioning it as a residential neighborhood for new growth and revitalization. - 4.
+Maintain the integrity of West Greenville as a predominantly African-American while community positioning it as a residential neighborhood for new growth and revitalization. - in moving forward the improvement of the revitalization area 4.
 Improve the physical and social environment of the revitalization area to make the area more attractive to outside investment, including competitive residential expansion and to improve the quality of life of existing residents, with an emphasis on the 45 block redevelopment area as the starting point.